TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 1. Open JOSM editor.
 2. Load the style by following the installation instructions.
 3. Go to `View` > `Map Paint Styles`.
-4. In the Map Paint Styles panel, find the Trailmap Inspired Style.
+4. In the Map Paint Styles panel, find the MTB Trailmap Style.
 5. Click on the wrench icon next to the style name to open the style settings.
+Optionally, you can right click the style name and find the menu from there.
 6. Here, you can see various toggle options:

 - **Display MTB Difficulty Scale**: Toggle the display of color-coded MTB difficulty scale on paths.